andreas-barnensbibliotek/moodstocks-phonegap-demo-app/android/README.md

 1. Git clone this repo.

-1. Open the repo and copy everything inside `www` folder to `android/Demo/assets/www`.
+2. Open the repo and copy everything inside `www` folder to `android/Demo/assets/www`.

-2. Use your preferred IDE to open the android project.
+3. Use your preferred IDE to open the android project.

-3. Set up the Moodstocks SDK: please refere to this [step-by-step tutorial](https://developers.moodstocks.com/doc/tuto-android/1).
+4. Set up the Moodstocks SDK in this project.

+  > NOTE: a detailed [How-To](https://developers.moodstocks.com/doc/tuto-android/1) can be found in our Developers Center.

-4. Open the plugin repo and copy `MoodstocksPlugin.js` into `android/Demo/assets/www/js`.
+5. Open the plugin repo and copy `MoodstocksPlugin.js` into `android/Demo/assets/www/js`.

-4. Drag and drop `android/src` folder to your project.
+6. Drag and drop `android/src` folder to your project.

   * Following 3 files will be added to `com.moodstocks.phonegap.plugin`:
       * MoodstocksPlugin.java